SamNguyen228/Fireworks_Show/README.md

 ## 🎆 Firework Show
 A stunning 3D fireworks show built.
 This project creates an immersive celebration experience directly in your browser with realistic particle animations, lighting effects, and camera motion.
+Live server here: <a href="https://samnguyen228.github.io/Fireworks_Show">FireworksShow</a>

-🔧 Technologies Used
+## 🔧 Technologies Used
-HTML5 & CSS3
+- HTML5 & CSS3

-JavaScript
+- JavaScript

-Three.js
+- Three.js

 ## 🚀 Features
-Colorful, animated fireworks exploding in a dynamic 3D space
+- Colorful, animated fireworks exploding in a dynamic 3D space

-Real-time rendering with smooth performance
+- Real-time rendering with smooth performance

-Responsive design — runs on desktop and mobile
+- Responsive design — runs on desktop and mobile

-Easily extendable for interactive shows or events
+- Easily extendable for interactive shows or events

 ## 🖱️ How to Run
 Clone the repo: